 - Many jobs offer better opportunities for speakers of Spanish as a second language.
 International trade, tourism, medicine, health care, education, and advertising are all sectors that are increasingly offering jobs with Spanish language requirements.
 This is especially true in the United States.
 Learn a language and boost your career prospects.

-- Learning Latin American Spanish will allow you to appreciate and understand, in the original languages, the works of Gabriel García Marquez, Jorge Luis Borges, the music of popular artists such as Marc Anthony, Celia Cruz, Santana, Shakira, and Juan Luis Guerra.
+- Knowing Latin American Spanish will allow you to appreciate and understand, in the original languages, the works of Gabriel García Marquez, Jorge Luis Borges, the music of popular artists such as Marc Anthony, Celia Cruz, Santana, Shakira, and Juan Luis Guerra.

 Despite California’s Proposition 227 which states that only English be taught in schools, Spanish is alive and well in California, the world’s 6th biggest economy.
 When employers look for people, they are reluctant to hire candidates who only speak one language.
 As Spanish continues to grow within the United States, those who are monolingual may end up experiencing difficulties finding work in many job sectors.
 In a 2013 survey, high-level managers and executives were asked by Strategy + Business if language skills were important to the hiring process.
 A whopping 96 percent said it was “very important” or “somewhat important”.